Certificates

 Second Certificate

 To receive an additional certificate, the requirements for each certificate must be completed.
-It is not required to complete any additional credits beyond the requirements for each certificate.
+No additional credits are required beyond those outlined for each individual certificate.

 Exceptions to Certificate Requirements

-Petitions addressing substitute courses within a major or a minor program will need signatures from the advisor and the department or program head of the major or minor.
+Petitions addressing substitute courses within a major program will need signatures from the advisor and the department or program head of the major.
 Submit the signed petition to the Office of the Registrar.

 Petitions for Other Requirements